phelipetls/blog/content/posts/migrating-from-cra-to-vite/index.md

 # TypeScript setup

-At this point, I couldn't get my app to run because I took advantage of `tsconfig.json` `include` properties to make absolute imports, which Vite didn't understand.
+At this point, I couldn't get my app to run because my project used `tsconfig.json` `include` properties to make absolute imports, which Vite didn't understand.